MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## <a name="how-secure" /> Q. How secure is this?
 Can others see the models I create?

-Your models are private to you and those people that have access to the sharing links you generate via the "share" functionality.
+Your models are private to you and those people that have the sharing links that you generate by choosing **Share model**.

 All data you send to and receive from the IntelliCode service is transmitted over HTTPS.
 You must [sign in to Visual Studio](/visualstudio/ide/signing-in-to-visual-studio) in order to communicate with the service.
 Models can only be retrieved either by the authenticated user who submitted the extracted data for training, or by someone they authorized by having a sharing link.
 This means that your model and what is learned about your code stays private to you and your intended collaborators.